RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 ### Passports and Visas

-US citizens need need a passport and a visa to visit mainland China.
-As of this writing, it's possible to visit Shenzhen for up to six days without a visa, but a visa is easy to get if you plan ahead.
+US citizens need a passport and a visa to visit mainland China.
+As of this writing, it's possible to visit Shenzhen for up to six days without a visa, but a definitely visa is needed if you want to go outside the city.
 So grab the visa.
-A service like [Travisa](http://travisa.com) can get you a ten-year multiple entry visa for less than $200.
+A service like [Travisa](http://travisa.com) can get you a ten-year multiple entry visa for less than $200, and they'll manage the process for you.

 ### Flights and Hotels

 [Priceline](http://priceline.com) has consistently given me great deals on flights and hotels all over the world.
-I used Priceline for my Shenzhen trip, and they delivered well.
+I used Priceline for my Shenzhen flights and hotels.
+They delivered well.

 ### Mandarin for English Speakers